Thursday, April 05, 2007

 Gross Gott!
 I visited your "under the radar" blog.
 Who is Fam.
 Evans?
 You?
 Why not post some of your stories.
 Your work sounds intriguing.

-At 4/12/2007 8:28 AM, Blogger Alan said...
+At 4/12/2007 8:28 AM, Blogger alan said...

 I stumbled across this series of posts off of the Methodist emergent site.
 Certainly very interesting and well articulated thoughts.
 Thank all the authors for sharing them.